Binging on meth

 Sometimes advice is given to use downers

-to combat the w/d effects, but I do not condone at all taking things like benzodiazepines and opioids
+to combat the w/d effects, but I do not condone at all taking things like benzodiazepines

 .
 They help in the short term but as we all know the cycle continues, and addiction